hdShang/arxiv-daily/docs/cs-RO/2025-11-25/papers/251119932v1-collaborate-sim-and-real-robot-bin-packing-learning-in-real-world-an.md

 ---
 layout: default
-title: Collaborate sim and real: Robot Bin Packing Learning in Real-world and Physical Engine
+title: "Collaborate sim and real: Robot Bin Packing Learning in Real-world and Physical Engine"
 ---

 # Collaborate sim and real: Robot Bin Packing Learning in Real-world and Physical Engine